If Nyan Cat were a Spanish creation, would we spell it Ñan Cat? Well.. yes, actually!

 Of all the Spanish words that start with ñ, I have chosen 23 that are either commonly used or interesting for some reason.

-Usage information is included for each word, but the only way to see how words like these are used by actual native Spanish speakers, check out the authentic videos of FluentU.
+Usage information is included for each word.
+To see how words like these are used by actual native Spanish speakers in context, check out the authentic videos of FluentU.

-FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.
 The immersive, entertaining content makes grammar and vocabulary much more memorable.
-Check it out with a free FluentU trial.
+Experience it for yourself with a free FluentU trial.

 The form Ña is a shortened version of the word Doña, used in front of the names of elderly women. Ña is especially used in rural South America.